Day-fit/Alohomora/README.md

 ## Contributing

 Currently, external contributions are not accepted.
-Future updates will provide guidelines for those interested in contributing.
+Future updates might provide guidelines for those interested in contributing.

 ## Contact & Support